teijatestaaja/tester2developer/README.md

 # Journey from Tester to Developer

 I wanted to start the 2020s by studying new technologies and programming languages in order to change my job from testing into programming.
-My dream is to work as a full stack mobile developer in the future.
+My dream is to work as Full Stack Mobile Developer in the future.

 I am completing these various types of studies while working full-time as a Senior Test Engineer.
-I also have study right in the Degree Programme in Business Information Technology at Haaga-Helia University of Applied Sciences, where I am studying software engineering.
+I also have a study right in the Degree Programme in Business Information Technology at Haaga-Helia University of Applied Sciences, where I am studying software engineering.

 ## Completed courses and workshops in 2020